Filipino and eco-friendly brands

 4. Sunki Label – sustainable fashion that can last for more than just a season

-Here’s a collection of relaxed fits for your family, friends, or workmates who are like rays of sunshine.
+Here’s a brand with relaxed fits for your family, friends, or workmates who are like rays of sunshine.
 Whether you’re looking for a top, a bottom, a dress, or a jumpsuit – Sunki has all the fun, colorful, and inclusive sizes for whoever you have in mind.

 Unlike fast fashion, Sunki is a low-impact brand that ensures your clothes will last you for more than a season – not thrown in landfills after a couple of uses.